fiskaltrust/interface-doc/doc/appendix-de-kassensichv/receipt-case-definitions/receipt-case-definitions.md

 This chapter expands on the definitions of Receipt Cases covered in Chapter ["Receipt Case Definitions"](../../general/receipt-case-definitions/receipt-case-definitions.md) of the General Part, with country specific information applicable to the German market.

-### Voucher (Service/Product)
+### Voucher (goods/services)

 The issuance and redemption of vouchers are processes with DSFinV-K requirements.
 According to the [EU directive](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX%3A32016L1065) as regards the treatment of vouchers there are two kinds of vouchers to be considered:

 - Single-purpose voucher (DE: Einzweckgutscheine)
 - Multi-purpose voucher (DE: Mehrzweckgutscheine)

-The difference is, that for single-purpose vouchers, the VAT rate is known already at transfer (issue) because it refers to a single purpose (service or product).
+The difference is, that for single-purpose vouchers, the VAT rate is known already at transfer (issue) because it refers to a single purpose (service or good).
 On the other hand, in case of multi purpose vouchers the VAT rate is not known because it can be redeemed for different purposes (goods or services).
+A multi-purpose voucher is a money substitute.

 The issuance of single-purpose vouchers is covered by our charge item cases (`ftChargeItemCase`): `0x4445000000000061`, `0x4445000000000062`, `0x4445000000000063`, `0x4445000000000064`, `0x4445000000000065`, `0x4445000000000066` and `0x4445000000000067`.